cse110-fall22-group12/cse110-fall22-group12/specs/pitch.md

 ## Statement of purpose
 - Build a local first mobile App as a management system to help users record their dairy recipe
-- Allow the users to Create, Read, Update, Delete all the recipes
+- Allow the users to Create, Read, Update, Delete each single recipe

 ## User personas
 ### Persona 1 - Thomas B Powell, 50